Trying to choose between Hostinger vs GoDaddy to host your website?

 In our detailed comparison, we’re going to compare these two hosts in five important areas to help you choose the best option for your needs:

-For this comparison, we’re specifically going to focus on each company’s shared hosting plans.
+For this comparison, we’re specifically going to focus on each company’s shared hosting plans and managed WordPress hosting plans.
+They have some overlap as you’ll soon find out.

 Hostinger | GoDaddy | |